serengetijade/Cyber_Security/README.md

 ### Virus Total and Hybrid Analysis
 [Virus Total](https://www.virustotal.com/) and [Hybrid Analysis](https://www.hybrid-analysis.com/) are two online scanners that analyzes files and URLs for viruses, worms, trojans and other kinds of malicious content.
 Hybrid Analysis is useful for older types of maleware.

+### Malwarebytes
+Malwarebytes is an anti-malware software for Microsoft Windows, macOS, ChromeOS, Android, and iOS that finds and removes malware.

 ### Virtual Box Virtual Environments
 VirtualBox is software for virtualizing the x86 computing architecture to run virtual environments.
 It allows for potentially malicious software to be explored in a contained, isolated environment without infecting the main host computer.